Bedford High School, Bedfordshire: History

-The school was opened on May 8, 1882.
+The school was opened on 8 May 1882.
 It was built on the site of former Harpur Trust cottage almshouses.
-Under the early headmistresses Marian Belcher, Kathleen Collier, Emmeline Mary Tanner and Katharine Westaway the school expanded enormously.
+Under the early headmistresses Marian Belcher, Kathleen Collier, Emmeline Mary Tanner and Katharine Westaway the school expanded.
 In 1924 Tanner moved to Roedean School and she was replaced by Westaway who was a classicist.

 New school buildings encroached on the nearby houses of Adelaide Square and The Crescent, but never blocking the view of the fine Victorian architecture of the main building from Bromham Road.
 The original school at first housed both the "High and Modern School for Girls".
 Each school had its own half of the building, but by the end of the century the Modern School moved to premises of its own in the centre of the town, and in 1938 to its present site near the river where, from 1946, it became known as Dame Alice Harpur School.

-The High School underwent many extensions and additions to its buildings.
 The Junior School acquired a new wing in 1896, and remained there until moving into a building in Adelaide Square in 1985.
-In the 1890s the Main Hall was extended out towards the road so that it became T shaped.
+In the 1890s the Main Hall was extended out towards the road so that it became T-shaped.
 It also obtained a pipe organ built by Norman and Beard of Norwich which was used for daily assemblies.
 Other notable changes included the gym built in 1931 which became a theatre, the acquisition of the former Trinity Church which was converted into a dining hall with classrooms above in 1981 and, most recently, in 2005, the new sports and performing arts complex with many facilities including a 25 x 13 m swimming pool.

-At first the morning register was called in the hall after assembly, but soon the numbers had exceeded 100 and so registers were taken in the form rooms.
-By the turn of the century the numbers were above 600, at which level they stabilised until the late seventies when again they grew, reaching around a thousand in the eighties.
+By the turn of the century the numbers were above 600, at which level they stabilised until the late 1970s when again they grew, reaching around a thousand in the 1980s.

 Sport in the early years of the school consisted of drill given by a sergeant.
 The gymnastic dress was made of heavy thick blue serge with a light blue sailor collar.
 Games only began when an asphalt tennis court was laid down in what became the playground.
 In 1900 the school acquired the field which is where the girls went to play games.
-The flourishing of a lively PE department owed much to the vision of PE teacher Stansfeld (BHS 1887-1918).
+The flourishing of the PE department owed much to the vision of PE teacher Margaret Stansfeld (BHS 1887-1918).
 Before its closure, the school had 22 acres (89,000 m²) of games field and a spa centre ('the Canary Cage'), formally opened in 2005 by past pupil Stephanie Cook OBE, (Olympic gold champion and World Champion in the modern pentathlon).